-An 18th century visitor and famous writer Jean-Jacques Rousseau was overwhelmed when he visited Pont du Gard.
+An 18th-century visitor and famous writer, Jean-Jacques Rousseau, was overwhelmed when he visited Pont du Gard.

 “I had been told to go and see the Pont du Gard; I did not fail to do so.
 It was the first work of the Romans that I had seen.
 I expected to see a monument worthy of the hands which had constructed it.
 This time the object surpassed my expectation, for the only time in my life.
 Only the Romans could have produced such an effect.
 The sight of this simple and noble work struck me all the more since it is in the middle of a wilderness where silence and solitude render the object more striking and the admiration more lively; for this so-called bridge was only an aqueduct.
 One asks oneself what force has transported these enormous stones so far from any quarry, and what brought together the arms of so many thousands of men in a place where none of them live.
 I wandered about the three storeys of this superb edifice although my respect for it almost kept me from daring to trample it underfoot.
 The echo of my footsteps under these immense vaults made me imagine that I heard the strong voices of those who had built them.
 I felt myself lost like an insect in that immensity.
 While making myself small, I felt an indefinable something that raised up my soul, and I said to myself with a sigh, “Why was I not born a Roman!”

 After I strolled slowly across the aqueduct, taking pictures along the way, I came upon a seemingly hidden path.
 You know how I like surprises!
-So I tramped up the rocky pathway, higher and higher above the bridge, wishing only that I had worn better walking shoes.
+So I tramped up the rocky pathway, higher and higher above the bridge, wishing I had worn better walking shoes.
 Although there were hundreds of tourists, I didn’t encounter any other people along the way.
 Happily alone, I climbed to the highest possible vantage point.
-Surely others had been this way before.
+Indeed others had been this way before.
 The shiny stones on the pathway were evidence enough.
 But today, the panorama that lay before me was all for me.

 As hard as it was to leave this perfect spot, I had to catch a bus.
-So I came down from my perch, hurriedly explored the left bank of the bridge, and promised myself I’d return some day.
+So I came down from my perch, hurriedly explored the left bank of the bridge, and promised myself I’d return someday.

 Dinner at the lovely restaurant on the water’s edge with a view of Pont du Gard is in my future.